Chengmicki/banking/replit.md

 ## Recent Changes

+### Fixed Transfer Functionality (July 2025)
+- ✅ Fixed transfer endpoint error caused by undefined emailService
+- ✅ Made email notifications optional when email service is not configured
+- ✅ Transfers now work correctly for both internal and external transfers
+- ✅ All banking functionality is now operational

 ### Complete Migration from Replit Agent to Replit Environment (July 2025)
 - ✅ Successfully migrated banking application from Replit Agent to Replit environment
 - ✅ Set up PostgreSQL database with proper schema and relationships